The 2025 AI Agent Index: Documenting Technical and Safety Features of Deployed Agentic AI Systems: Discussion

 \textbf{Agents' role on the web remains unsettled and potentially in tension with existing web scraping norms.} Browser-based agents often ignore robots.txt to function and appear to be designed to bypass anti-bot systems.
-This creates tension between agent functionality and web standards compliance.
 Companies justify this by arguing that agents act directly on behalf of users and thus should not be subject to scraping restrictions \citep{perplexityteamAgentsBotsMaking2025}.
 This trend of agents bypassing robots.txt shifts control away from content hosts, suggesting that established web protocols may no longer be sufficient to mediate consent in an agentic ecosystem \citep{chan2025infrastructureaiagents, ziffdavis2025openai}.
 Alternative governance mechanisms such as allowlisting frameworks and cryptographic authentication offer potential paths forward \citep{openai_agent_allowlisting, marroPermissionManifestsWeb2026}.
 This tension is now being actively litigated, with platforms suing AI companies for bypassing technical controls (e.g., \citep{reddit2025anthropic, nyt2023openai,dowjones2024perplexity}) and challenging the legitimacy of ``agentic'' interactions (e.g., \citep{amazon2025perplexity}).
 ChatGPT Agent is the only system in the Index to use cryptographic signing of requests.
-The absence of signing makes it significantly harder to prove what an agent actually did, which may become increasingly important as more actions are delegated to agents.
+The absence of such signing makes it significantly harder to verify agent identity or to prove what an agent actually did, which may become increasingly important as more actions are delegated to agents.
+Similarly, the delegation of AI disclosure responsibilities from developers to operators raises questions about whether end users will be informed they are interacting with an AI, particularly when operators lack awareness of or incentive to comply with disclosure expectations.